Deborah Swackhamer: Education and early career

-Swackhamer received her bachelor's degree in Chemistry from Grinnell College in Iowa in 1976.
-She then received her Masters of Science from University of Wisconsin–Madison in 1981, where she studied Water Chemistry.
+Swackhamer received her bachelor's degree in chemistry from Grinnell College in Iowa in 1976.
+In addition to excelling in Chemistry during her time at Grinnell, she was a consummate athlete and singer.
+Making music was a passion throughout her undergraduate years.
+Swackhamer received her Master of Science from University of Wisconsin–Madison in 1981, where she studied Water Chemistry.
 In 1985, she earned her PhD in Oceanography and Limnology from the University of Wisconsin–Madison with a thesis entitled "Role of water-particle partitioning and sedimentation in controlling the fate and transport of PCBs in lakes" in the laboratory of David E. Armstrong.
 PCB, or polychlorinated biphenyl, is a chlorine compound that was once widely found in dielectric and coolant fluids used in electronics.
 PCBs are now widely considered an environmental contaminant as they've been shown to cause a variety of adverse health effects, including cancer, fertility complications, and neurologic disorders.
 Swackhamer's thesis research focused on better understanding how PCBs were transported in bodies of water, using Lake Michigan as a model for her work.

 Following her doctorate, Swackhamer became a postdoctoral research associate at Indiana University in Chemistry and Public & Environmental Affairs, working in Ronald A. Hites's group from 1985 to 1987.
 There, she worked to develop a method for quantitating the insecticide toxaphene in environmental samples using mass spectrometry.
 The pesticide was most commonly used on cotton and in livestock and poultry until its use was cancelled in 1990, as it is a known carcinogen.
 She also characterized how organochlorine, another pesticide, accumulated and was transported through lake trout and lake whitefish in Siskiwit Lake, a remote lake on Isle Royale in Lake Superior.